apisnetworks/apiscp-docs/docs/admin/Customizing.md

 **⚠️ DO NOT TOUCH:** /etc/php.ini (*managed block*)
 **Customization file:** /etc/phpXX.d/*

-apnscp uses a managed block in /etc/php.ini.
+ApisCP uses a managed block in /etc/php.ini.
 Any directives within this block will always be overwritten.
 To override any values within this block, make changes in /etc/phpXX.d/ where XX is the version major/minor of PHP.
 Note this affects global PHP settings.
 To change settings per site look into [php_value](https://kb.apiscp.com/php/changing-php-settings/) in either `.htaccess` or `siteXX/custom` mentioned above in Apache.

 ## rspamd